KvColorPalette/KvColorPicker-Android/README.md

 # Features
 * Color Picker BottomSheet
-* Picker from RGB-A values.
+* Picker from RGB-A values

 # Installation
 Add following in your root `build.gradle`/`build.gradle.kts` at the end of repositories: